log1104/PolyChat/Development Setup Guide.md

 - Windows line endings / BOM.
 Creating TOML/JSON with BOM or mixing CRLF/LF can break parsers; save as UTF-8 without BOM when possible.
 - Vercel static output.
 Either set project Output Directory to `apps/web/dist` or copy to root `dist/` in `vercel.json`.
 Commit `pnpm-lock.yaml` so Vercel uses pnpm reliably.
 - ESLint v9 flat config.
 Use `eslint.config.js` (flat) instead of legacy `.eslintrc.*`; align TypeScript parser options or lint will fail.
 - Env reload.
-After editing `.env` used by `supabase functions serve --env-file .env`, stop and restart the function to pick up changes.
+After editing `.env` (or `supabase/.env`) used by the helper/edge runtime, stop and restart the relevant process so it picks up the new values.
 - Persona bootstrap (temporary).
 Until auth ships, the frontend auto-creates a starter conversation with a greeting on first load so a userId exists for persona overrides.
 Expect to see that hello conversation after a fresh DB reset; this will be removed once login/signup manages users.